This story has been updated. It was originally published on January 4, 2019.

 Scroll through any weightlifting or bodybuilding forum and it’s easy to feel out of the loop.
 People throw around advice about BCAAs and HMB and various kinds of protein powders like these are things everyone at the gym should know—and use.
 Even experienced runners and lifters can feel as if they’re doing something wrong by not supplementing.

-Here’s the truth: Most of it is totally unnecessary.
-You could save a ton of time and money by just eating a healthy, balanced diet with enough protein to meet your needs.
+But here’s the truth: most of it is totally unnecessary.
+You could save yourself time and money by just eating a healthy, balanced diet with enough protein to meet your needs.
 But you came here for supplement advice, not to be told not to do stuff.
-So here’s what the science has to say:
+So here’s what the research says you should do.

 As annoying as your gym buddy’s constant chatter about protein powders is, there’s one thing they’re getting right: it is important to get enough protein to support your workout program.
 Runners and other cardio fans aren’t going to need as much, since they’re not pushing for the kind of active muscle building that powerlifters or bodybuilders are working towards.
 (You can check out our guide on just how much protein you should be getting to figure that out).
 But that doesn’t mean you shouldn’t be paying attention to your protein intake.